-In this session of the Econ Lowdown webinar series, presenters from the Federal Reserve Bank of St. Louis introduce users to the instructor management panel, highlight new features and enhancements, demonstrate how to set up a classroom, and then give an overview of modules and videos – both old and new.
+In this session of the Econ Lowdown webinar series, presenters from the Federal Reserve Bank of St. Louis introduce users to the Econ Lowdown Teacher Portal (previously the "Instructor Management Panel"), highlight new features and enhancements, demonstrate how to set up a classroom, and then give an overview of modules and videos – both old and new.
 The webinar is intended for all levels of interest and experience.

 Below is a full transcript of this webinar.
 It has not been edited or reviewed for accuracy or readability.

 Denise Davis: Good afternoon and welcome to today's Econ Lowdown webinar.
 Our discussion for today focuses on new K through 12 online learning resources.
 I'm Denise Davis with the St. Louis Fed and I'll be your facilitator.
 We've got an outstanding lineup of presenters here today also from the St. Louis Fed.
 Allow me to introduce Scott Wolla and Barb Flowers.

 Now please join me on slide two and I'll cover the call logistics.
 If you haven't already done so yet click on the webinar link you received after registering.
 This option offers a few benefits.
 You can watch the slides as they're advanced.
 You can type questions to us, download session materials, or even choose to listen to the audio through your PC speakers.

 Please note that the webinar performance is dependent upon your connection so if at any time you're having problems just pick up the phone and dial the toll-free number.
 Keep your mouse handy because we will be asking a few polling questions throughout this session.
 And for you to ask questions you can submit them at any time by clicking on the ask-question button in the webinar tool.

 One additional note: The views expressed in this presentation are those of the presenters and not the official opinions of nor binding on the Federal Reserve Bank of St. Louis or the Federal Reserve System.